 Enjoy this recipe with a full-bodied white wine such as Chardonnay or Viognier.

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review

 Sort By :

 Reviewed Dec.
 25, 2010

-tabasco.
+"Very good, could have used a little spice liketabasco.
 I used white rice because I didn't have wild rice.
-Tasty way to use leftovers.
+Tasty way to use leftovers."